-If you are new to the Potomac, you will find that many of our paddling access points are on the Maryland side of the river.
+Many of our paddling access points are on the Maryland side of the river.
 This is thanks the the C&O Canal National Park which runs for 184 miles along the Potomac from Georgetown in Washington, DC, to Cumberland, Maryland.
 See the C&O Canal Association list of access points with descriptions, coordinates, and Google map links.

 Coordinate a CCA Trip

 We are always looking for members to coordinate trips.
 Pick a place you like to paddle and email the Trip Committee Chairman.
 If you are unsure what a Trip Coordinator does see Trip Guidelines.

 Charlie Duffy's Trip Leader Presentation has a wealth of information for paddlers who are new to trip leading and would like to coordinate a CCA trip.

 Where to meet to carpool and consolidate boats.
 Meeting Places